 You can typically stay down longer and get back in the water sooner.
 No wonder many divers choose this as their very first specialty.

-You will learn techniques for getting more dive time by using enriched air nitrox; Enriched air scuba diving equipment considerations; Enriched air considerations, including managing oxygen exposure, how to tell what’s in your scuba tank, how to use the EAN RDPs to plan and caculate dives and EAN diving with computers.
+You will learn techniques for getting more dive time by using enriched air nitrox; Enriched air scuba diving equipment considerations; Enriched air considerations, including managing oxygen exposure, how to tell what’s in your scuba tank, how to use the EAN RDPs to plan and calculate dives and EAN diving with computers.

 PREREQUISITES FOR ENTERING THE COURSE